LickyHoney/react-native-plantscanner/README.md

 - **View plant Details**: See a details of each plant and allows edit and save the plant details like name, image and notes.
 - **Responsive UI**: Supports both portrait and landscape orientations with scrollable content.
 - **Navigation**: Easy navigation between the `List`, `Scan`, `Settings`and `Profile` screens using React Navigation.
-- **Theme Switching**: Toggle between light and dark themes to change the app's appearance based on user preference.
+- **Theme Switching**: Toggle between light and dark themes to change the app's appearance based on user preference using toggle button in the header.

 ---